CalliStef/Callista-Lucia/docs/ui-components/ui-components.md

 </div>
 <br>

 **1.2** _Click_ anywhere inside the “Login” frame.
 This will paste your text box into the frame.
-You can check you have done this correctly by looking on the **Layers Panel** on the left-hand side and seeing your "Login" frame have a new **Text Layer** indented below it.
+You can check you have done this correctly by looking on the **Layers Panel** on the left-hand side and seeing a new **Text Layer** indented below "Login".

 <div align="center">
 <img src="https://github.com/CalliStef/Callista-Lucia/blob/gh-pages/assets/images/task2.1_img2.png?raw=true" width="500" />
 </div>
 <br>

-**1.3** Begin typing the content you want to have on your app.
-For this tutorial, we will be creating Mori, a To Do List app, so we will type in “Manage your tasks better with Mori”.
+**1.3** _Type_ the content you want to have on your app.
+For this tutorial, we will be creating Mori, a To Do List app, so we will type “Manage your tasks better with Mori”.

 <div align="center">
 <img src="https://github.com/CalliStef/Callista-Lucia/blob/gh-pages/assets/images/task2.1_img3.png?raw=true" width="650" />